The Wolf of Wall Street (2013 film): 1MDB scandal

 In 2015, Red Granite Pictures and the film's financing became implicated in the 1Malaysia Development Berhad scandal, a major international corruption scandal that began in Malaysia.
 The Malaysian Anti-Corruption Commission (MACC) alleged the film was financed by money producer Riza Aziz stole from the Malaysian 1Malaysia Development Berhad (1MDB) sovereign wealth fund.
 Aziz is the stepson of then-Malaysian Prime Minister Najib Razak.
 Aziz was arrested in connection with the scandal and pleaded not guilty to money laundering charges in July 2019.
 According to court filings, a company owned by fugitive businessman Jho Low gave the film's producers a $9 million advance.
 Low was given a "special thanks" in the film's credits.

 The film is part of a broader investigation into these illicit monetary movements, and in 2016 was named in a series of civil complaints the United States Department of Justice filed "for having provided a trust account through which hundreds of millions of dollars belonging to the 1MDB fund were illicitly siphoned".
 To settle the civil lawsuit, Red Granite Pictures agreed to pay the U.S. government $60 million with no "admission of wrongdoing or liability on the part of Red Granite".
 This settlement was part of a more expansive U.S. effort to seize approximately $1.7 billion in assets allegedly purchased with funds embezzled from 1MDB.
 In January 2020, Belfort sued Red Granite for $300 million, also wishing to void his rights deal; he said that he would never have sold the rights to Red Granite if he had known how the film was being financed.

+Aziz was discharged in May 2020 on a 1,000,000 Malaysian ringgit (US$240,000) bail.